 This Glossary of Key Terms defines and briefly describes terms used throughout the Criteria booklet that are important to performance management.
-As you may have noted, key terms are presented in SMALL CAPS/JANSON-ROMAN every time they appear in the Categories and Scoring Guidelines sections of this Criteria booklet.
+As you may have noted, key terms are presented in SMALL CAPS every time they appear in the categories and scoring guidelines.